Shallow (Lady Gaga and Bradley Cooper song): Critical reception

 "Shallow" received widespread critical acclaim.
 Nicole Engelman of Billboard described the song as a strong ballad and a "stunning duet" featuring "striking harmony" between Gaga and Cooper.
 Carrie Wittmer of Business Insider and Paper's Katherine Gillespie compared Cooper's vocals to those of singer-songwriter Eddie Vedder.
 Wittmer felt they complemented Gaga's "empowering and distinct voice".
 Several critics felt that "Shallow" was worthy of a nomination for the Academy Award for Best Original Song.
 Pitchfork's Eve Barlow commended Gaga's performance, noting the theme "may prove to be Gaga's own apex in the spotlight, her completion into superstar of charts and screen".
 She wrote that although Cooper did not have "the deep growl of Kris Kristofferson (who played the lead male character in the 1976 film) [he] pulls off the earnestness required to hand over [to Gaga]".
+Joey Morona of The Plain Dealer described it as a "mesmerizing duet" that "inspires you, then punches you in the gut before lifting you back up again," and said it is just as effective in evoking strong emotions as Adele's "Someone Like You" (2011).

 Ben Beaumont-Thomas of The Guardian noted how "moments before she makes the octave jump for the big chorus, [Gaga's] face flickers with terror", adding the track is "torrid yet robust, and truly outstanding".
 Jenny Stevens, also a Guardian reviewer, complimented the lyrics for portraying the "inevitable comedown, the isolation and the untethered moments on the road when addiction can trample over a psyche".
 Stevens compared Gaga's vocals to those in Fleetwood Mac songs for their "raw, guttural, powerful" delivery and the ill-fated romance it heralds.
 Spin's Maggie Serota felt Cooper was convincing "as a grizzled, whiskey-throated troubadour", and that the ballad "gives Lady Gaga a chance to show off her impressive pipes".
 Maeve McDermott of the Chicago Sun-Times praised "Shallow" for elevating A Star Is Born "from normal blockbuster fare to a masterwork of the form".
 She feels the "rapturous reception of [the track] was the most universally excited reaction to any Lady Gaga song in recent memory".